Kezyma/ModOrganizer-Plugins/readme/rootbuilder/readme.md

 A comma separated list of file extensions that are valid for linking if linkmode is enabled.

 #### exclusions (default: "Saves,Morrowind.ini")
 A comma separated list of files and folders in the base game folder that will be ignored by Root Builder.
+Supports * as a wildcard.

 Any mods that contain these files and folders will be ignored and skipped during build.